 - 5. Bake the toffee cookies for 11 to 13 minutes, until the edges are golden brown.
 Let cool completely on the baking sheet.

-- 6. In the top of a double boiler or in a heatproof bowl set over but not touching simmering water in a small saucepan, melt the chocolate.
+- 6. In the top of a double boiler or in a small saucepan with a heatproof bowl set over but not touching simmering water, melt the chocolate.
 When the toffee cookies are cool, gently spread a thin layer of melted chocolate on top of the cookies.
 Before the chocolate dries, sprinkle it lightly and evenly with pecans and fleur de sel.
 Let the chocolate set.
 The toffee cookies will keep in an airtight container at room temperature for up to 3 days.